apache/sling-site/src/main/jbake/content/documentation/development/sling-mock.md

 It is possible to combine such a unit test with a `@ExtendWith` annotation e.g. for [Mockito JUnit Jupiter Extension][mockito-junit5-extension].

+The SlingContext has to be defined as non-static field in combination with `@BeforeEach` and `@AfterEach` methods if you want to execute setup or tear down code for each test run.
+It is not supported to use a static field with `@BeforeAll` and `@AfterAll` methods.
+You should never try to instantiate a SlingContext object within a `@BeforeEach` method, this may lead to duplicate context instances.

 ### JUnit 4: Sling Context JUnit Rule